Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <p> For web maps, most of the customization work is done using JavaScript.
 JavaScript, along with HTML and CSS, are core languages of the web and are used in the vast majority of websites worldwide.
 Each of these languages can be considered front-end languages, responsible for creating the visual elements with which the user interacts.
 To minimize errors, it is typically best for a simple web map to be started, with features added one by one.
 If an error does occur, the cause is not always immediately clear, so adding small pieces of code gradually makes troubleshooting more straightforward.</p> <br>

-<p> To start, these tags must be placed in the <head> element of the HTML in order for Leaflet and AJAX to be called. </p>
+<p> To start, these tags must be placed in the "head" element of the HTML in order for Leaflet and AJAX to be called. </p>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/AyzdnAZ.jpeg" alt="Leaflet Tags" style="width:100%;max-width:625px">
 <figcaption> Figure 1.
 The HTML Tags to Call Leaflet </figcaption>
 </figure> <br>

 <p> Additionally, some CSS should be created to add design and size to the web map.
-This CSS must be placed inside the <head> element, before the <script> tags shown in Figure 1 above. </p>
+This CSS must be placed inside the "head" element, before the "script" tags shown in Figure 1 above.

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/VXnjkpJ.jpeg" alt="Leaflet CSS" style="width:100%;max-width:625px">
 <figcaption> Figure 2.
 The Basic CSS Design for Leaflet </figcaption>
 </figure> <br>

-<p> (I am revising here!) </p>

-<p> The code below creates a basic Leaflet web map of the 50 US States and the District of Columbia.
-The first line creates the map and map object that can later be used with other codes -- the setView command is appended to the map creation to hover the map over the 50 contiguous states.
-Next, a tile layer is loaded into Leaflet -- in this case it is OpenStreetMaps.
-This layer serves as a backdrop and point of reference for the other layer that we will input.
-In this case, that other layer is a geojson file of the 50 US States and Washington D.C..
-If this layer had been hosted on a web server, then we could simply load the script into Leaflet.
-Since we are loading it from a GitHub repository, however, we have to use an additional extension to easily extract the geojson from a url.
-This is where the Leaflet Ajax extension comes in -- it simplifies the process of having to come up with another script.
-The direct url to the geojson is stored in a variable, and then a specific Leaflet Ajax command instantiates it into the map. </p> <br>
+<p> The code below is used to create a basic Leaflet web map of the 50 US States and the District of Columbia.
+The map and map object are created by the first line, which can later be used with other codes.
+The setView command is appended to the map creation to position the map over the 50 contiguous states.
+Next, a tile layer is loaded into Leaflet, with OpenStreetMaps being used in this case.
+This layer is employed as a backdrop and point of reference for the other layer that will be input.
+In this instance, the other layer is a geojson file of the 50 US States and Washington D.C.
+If this layer had been hosted on a web server, the script could have been simply loaded into Leaflet.
+However, since it is being loaded from a GitHub repository, an additional extension is required to easily extract the geojson from a URL.
+The Leaflet Ajax extension is used for this purpose, simplifying the process of creating another script.
+The direct URL to the geojson is stored in a variable, and then it is instantiated into the map using a specific Leaflet Ajax command. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 // Create a map object and set the view (latitude-longitude) and zoom level